volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 - Hardware capabilities detection for output format using [Alsa-capabilities](https://lacocina.nl/permalink-https-lacocina-nl-detect-alsa-output-capabilities)

-- The use of custom filters - for DRC digital room correction
+- The use of custom filters - for DRC digital room correction created with RePhase

+## NEW!

+The plugin is able to auto generate filter in few clicks, just using a impluse from REW.
+To do that, it uses [DRC] (http://drc-fir.sourceforge.net/).
+It will be documented soon!

 To have a idea of what it is, have look here [brutefir plugin wiki](https://volumio.github.io/docs/Plugins_User_Manuals/brutefir/Drc_with_Volumio.html)